Redefining Cancer Diagnostics and Treatment with Metabolic Imaging

 Hyperpolarization

-Another problem is that the structures you want to capture in the image only appear in different shades of gray, some are almost transparent.
+Another problem is that the structures you want to capture in the image only appear in different shades of gray, and some are almost transparent.
 Simply adding more light will eventually no longer improve the image.
 Additionally, you will likely never be able to clearly depict transparent structures.

-Our approach works completely differently: Instead of making the entire image brighter, hyperpolarization selectively enhances specific objects in the image.
+Our approach works completely differently: instead of making the entire image brighter, hyperpolarization selectively enhances specific objects in the image.
 It is as if the structures you want to capture in your image suddenly light up in color.
 This not only provides a clearer representation in an otherwise dark room but also allows nearly completely transparent structures (diluted metabolite) to be seen in the image that were previously hidden.

 It is important to mention that these substances do not actually "glow."
 In general, MRI and hyperpolarization are techniques that do not involve harmful radiation, such as radioactivity.
 The "glow" corresponds to the magnetic alignment of atomic nuclei.
 This is a completely harmless physical state that disappears after a very short time and has no effects on the body.